PapiLer/Reforestation/README.md

-## My boss told me to have a good day... so I went home.
+## When is a door not a door?
+When it's ajar.